ehsong/ehsong.github.io/_pages/research.md

 * Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries. revision in progress.

 * Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance. under review.

-## Xenophobia, Nationalism, and Foreign Policy Attitudes

-My other research agenda lies in examining correlates of foreign policy attitudes, notably xenophobia and nationalism.
-My recent works have centered on examining the determinants of Sinophobia and its impact on foreign policy attitudes in South Korea.
-With the case China, I examine the interlink between nationalism and hawkish foreign policy attitudes.
-I draw evidence from qualitative text analyses, survey experiments, and statistical analyses of public opinion data.

-* COVID-19, Anti-Chinese Sentiment, and Foreign Policy Attitudes in South Korea. under review.
-  * Previous version presented at [Sinophone Borderlands: Global Views on China Conference, Palacky University](https://sinofon.cz/surveys/); International Studies Association General Conference, Montreal Canada 2023

 ## China and the International Order